 - Choose healthy foods and maintain a healthy weight.
-Losing just 7 percent of your body weight if you're overweight can make a significant difference in your blood sugar control.
-A healthy diet is one with plenty of fruits, vegetables, whole grains and legumes, with a limited amount of saturated fat.
+If you're overweight, losing just 5 percent of your body weight can make a difference in your blood sugar control if you have prediabetes or type 2 diabetes.
+A healthy diet is one with plenty of fruits, vegetables, lean proteins, whole grains and legumes, with a limited amount of saturated fat.

 Lifestyle for type 1 and type 2 diabetes

 In addition, if you have type 1 or type 2 diabetes:

 - Identify yourself.
 Wear a tag or bracelet that says you have diabetes.
 Keep a glucagon kit nearby in case of a low blood sugar emergency — and make sure your friends and loved ones know how to use it.